istresearch/scrapy-cluster/docs/topics/crawler/controlling.rst

 For crawls where you know a specific target site, you can override the general settings above and fine tune how fast your cluster hits a specific site.

-To do this, please look in the **Crawler** folder under ``config/``.
-You will find two files which allow you to control your cluster's domain specific crawl speed.
+To do this, please use the :ref:`Zookeeper API <zookeeper_api>` to add, remove, and update domain specific blacklists or domain specific throttle configuration.
+Adding a domain blacklist means that **all spiders** will ignore crawl requests for a domain, whereas a domain specific throttle will force **all spiders** to crawl the domain at that rate (a blacklist will override this).

+Through using the Zookeeper API you will build up a configuration file containing your blacklist and domain throttles.

 **example.yml**

-This is a yaml configuration file for overriding the general settings on a site by site basis.
+This is an example yaml configuration file for overriding the general settings on a site by site basis.
 Scrapy Cluster requires the configuration to be like the following:

 ::

+    blacklist:
+        - <domain3.com>
     domains:
         <domain1.com>:
             window: <QUEUE_WINDOW>